organized-puns/gg.parse/c_sharp/readme.md

 - Error handling,

       Rewrite Error / Match Error as Log Error/Warning/Info
-        Remove condition from log, it can be replaced with sequence(condition, log) Remove MarkError (and everything)
+      Remove MarkError (and everything)
+      Add skip_until  skip_until_eof_or
+            - create rule
+            - add rule to tokenizer
+            - add rule to parser
+            - add rule to compiler
+      Add short hand sequence method which parses the name without the need for a production, eg seq("#name", a, b, c)

         Add Warning to empty rule in ebnf parser

     Deal with the following cases: